 - With every new iOS version, Apple launches performance-enhanced features and bug fixes.

-- This not only helps to solve the iPhone error but also improves the overall experience.
+- This helps to solve the iPhone error and improves the overall experience.

-- Every accessory requires a certain version of iOS to connect successfully.
+- Every accessory requires a particular version of iOS to connect successfully.

-- Besides, the iPhone as well as iPad charging problem can even be fixed by updating the iOS to the latest version.
+- Besides, the iPhone and the iPad charging problem can even be fixed by updating the iOS to the latest version.